Pascal Amanfo

 Pascal Amanfo is a Nigerian film director, based primarily in the Ghana film industry.

 Early life and education

-Amanfo is a native of Awo Omamma in Oru East, Imo State.
-His mother is from the Esan tribe of Edo State.
+Amanfo is a native of Awo Omamma in Oru East Local Government Area of Imo State, south-eastern Nigeria.
+His mother is from the Esan tribe of Edo State, south-south region of Nigeria.

 Career

 In an interview on The Delay Show Ghana (2014), Amanfo described AMAA award-winning actor, Adjetey Anang as "every director's dream", particularly for his versatility and diligence to acting profession.
 In 2014, he was listed as one of the top Nigerian film directors by Pulse.
 In a 2014 interview with Vanguard (Nigeria), Nollywood actress, Sharon Francis described Amanfo as a mentor, who deserve the praise for his tutorship in her quest for stardom.
 Top Ghanaian actress, Yvonne Nelson speaking on being discovered by Amanfo, stated that he is "one of the top directors in Ghana" and has a way of making difficult situations seem effortless for crew members while on set.
 In 2011, Amanfo directed Single Six, starring Yvonne Okoro and John Dumelo.
 In 2013, Amanfo caused a cinematic stir in Nigeria and Ghana, when his film Boko Haram debut.
 The film was subsequently restricted by Ghanaian authorities and was a flop in Nigeria even though the title was changed to Nation under Siege.
 Amanfo released a trailer for Purple Rose (2014) that stars Nse Ikpe Etim.
 The film is surrounded on the life of an inquisitive journalist.
 In 2015, BellaNaija described Amanfo's If Tomorrow never Comes as a decent effort in comparison to his previous film.
 It praised the cinematography, visual effects and sound used in the film.